Iafallo scores in OT, Kings rally for 3-2 win over Red Wings - WHIZ News

 Tyler Bertuzzi scored twice for Detroit.
-The Red Wings had their three-game win streak snapped.
-Jonathan Bernier made 28 saves.
+The Red Wings had their three-game win streak snapped, but found satisfaction in earning a point after the Kings controlled long stretches of the game.

-Kempe scored on a backhander off a rebound of a shot by Matt Roy with Quick off for the extra attacker about a minute after Bertuzzi scored to give Detroit a 2-1 lead at 2:58 of the third period.
+“I thought we played really good,” said Jonathan Bernier, who made 28 saves.
+“You know, it comes down to finding a way at the end there, the 6-on-5, to eliminate that rebound or try to block it or somehow you got to find a way.
+But I thought overall it was pretty good.
+We picked up our game, and I thought second half was really good.”

-It was Bertuzzi’s second multi-goal game; he scored twice in the opener at Nashville.
+It was the top line of Bertuzzi, Dylan Larkin and Anthony Mantha that propelled the Red Wings, combining for all five points.
+Mantha had two assists, giving him two goals and five assists in a five-game point streak.
+Larkin had an assist to extend his point streak to four games.

 UP NEXT